yuameshi/hexo-theme-mdx/README.md

 This project is under development and might meet some bugs.
 Please use it with caution.

-If you find any bug, please open an issue.
+If you find any bugs, please open an [issue](https://github.com/Yuameshi/hexo-theme-mdx/issues).

 You are reading English documentation.